freakngoga/freakngoga.github.io/_pages/contact-thankyou.md

 ### Your Message Has Been Sent

-Thank you for reaching out to us.
-We will try to get back to you within one to two business days.
+Thank you for reaching out to me.
+I will try to get back to you within one to two business days.